-The RICADV and our member agencies remain determined to support victims and survivors throughout this period of social distancing and isolation.
+The RICADV and our member agencies remain determined to support victims and survivors as our community emerges from the COVID-19 pandemic.
 We have gathered updates from each of our member agencies to inform you about services available throughout the state.
 These statuses are being updated regularly, and we encourage you to check social media and member agencies' websites for any changes.
 As always, the confidential Rhode Island Victims of Crime Helpline (1-800-494-8100) is available 24/7.
 A 24-hour chat line is also available through the RICADV and Blackstone Valley Advocacy Center websites.To chat with an advocate, click the box that says "WE'RE HERE TO HELP" to the right of your screen.

 Serving: Central Falls, Cumberland, Lincoln, Pawtucket, Providence, Woonsocket and the northern R.I. community.

 - Our domestic violence survivor support groups are offered weekly to the community and are held in a confidential location.
 Both English and Spanish support groups are available, which are free and confidential.
 If you are interested in information about our group or would like to join, call us at 401-723-3057 or contact us by email at firstname.lastname@example.org.

 - Our community services are operating fully and in-person, following all COVID safety precaution recommendations.